davidhuser/dhis2-pk/docs/installation.md

 ## Windows

 This guide can help: https://realpython.com/installing-python/#windows - make sure you tick the box for "Add Python3.X to path".
+Another hint regarding the usage on Windows is below.

 ## System-wide installation